DPDK/dpdk/doc/guides/prog_guide/i40e_ixgbe_igb_virt_func_drv.rst

-*   **SR-IOV mode**: Involves direct assignment of part of the port resources to different guest operating systems using the PCI-SIG Single Root I/O Virtualization (SR IOV) standard, also known as "native mode" or"pass-through" mode.
+*   **SR-IOV mode**: Involves direct assignment of part of the port resources to different guest operating systems using the PCI-SIG Single Root I/O Virtualization (SR IOV) standard, also known as "native mode" or "pass-through" mode.
     In this chapter, this mode is referred to as IOV mode.

 *   **VMDq mode**: Involves central management of the networking resources by an IO Virtual Machine (IOVM) or